Jim Lovell: Apollo 13

 Apollo 13 was the second mission not to use a free-return trajectory, so that they could explore the western lunar regions.
 Using the Apollo Lunar Module as a "life boat" providing battery power, oxygen, and propulsion, Lovell and his crew re-established the free return trajectory that they had left, and swung around the Moon to return home.
 Based on the flight controllers' calculations made on Earth, Lovell had to adjust the course twice by manually controlling the Lunar Module's thrusters and engine.

 Apollo 13 returned safely to Earth on April 17.
 "I'm afraid", Lovell said, "this is going to be the last lunar mission for a long time."
 His comment was rebutted by NASA Administrator Thomas O. Paine, who hastened to reassure the public that NASA would be mounting more missions to the Moon.
 Nine months later, Apollo 14 would make the voyage to Fra Mauro, with modified oxygen tanks and an extra battery for emergencies.

 As Lovell said to NASA's "Houston we Have a Podcast" in 2020: "You can't suddenly have a problem, and then just you know, close your eyes and then hope there's a miracle coming on, because a miracle is something you have to do yourself, or having people to help you."

-Apollo 13's flight trajectory gave Lovell, Haise, and Swigert the record for the farthest distance that humans have ever traveled from Earth.
-Lovell is one of only three men to travel to the Moon twice, but unlike the other two, John Young and Gene Cernan, he never walked on it.
+Apollo 13's flight trajectory gave Lovell, Haise, and Swigert the record for the farthest distance that humans had ever traveled from Earth, which stood until the Artemis II lunar flyby in 2026.
+Lovell is one of only three men to reach the Moon twice, but unlike the other two, John Young and Gene Cernan, he never landed.
 He accrued 715 hours and 5 minutes in space flights on his Gemini and Apollo flights, a personal record that stood until the Skylab 3 mission in 1973.